 Ah, Portland.
 Vegan Food Mecca.
 What will you come up with next?
-There's restaurants, food carts, food cart pods, and the ever elusive pop-up restaurant!
+There's restaurants, food cart pods, and pop-up restaurants!

 So, let me introduce you to a quite unexpected new pop-up in Portland called Of Roots and Blooms that I was personally very excited to discover.